 When it comes to free coding bootcamps, why not study at MIT?
 Their Introduction to Computer Science and Programming in Python course is conducted mostly over recorded lectures, with regular problem sets and quizzes being the main way of applying what you’ve learned.

 While the academic setting may not be in the true “bootcamp spirit,” the course’s aim of teaching you to solve problems using computation is really useful for getting a job as a web developer.
 Allied to this is the fact that you’ll learn to create your own programs using Python 3.5, meaning you’ll be getting to grips with the most wanted language out there, according to Stack Overflow.

 Similar to Ada Developers Academy, this 20- week, free coding bootcamp is based in Boston.
 Resilient Coders have the goal of introducing more equity to the tech world, and their bootcamps are for young people of color without college degrees.
-They recruit these through hackathons, and the successful cohort are then taught core and soft skills, in preparation for employment.
+They recruit these through hackathons (another hidden bonus to joining a hackathon), and the successful cohort are then taught core and soft skills, in preparation for employment.

 An in-person 16-week bootcamp before the pandemic, like a lot of physical institutions, School of Code went to remote learning and hasn’t looked back.
 Based in the UK, this one is a little different to the other free coding bootcamps on this list, most of which you can jump straight into.
 You’ll need to get through an application process which includes a recorded video, creating a trial program using Harvard’s CS50 course, and an interview.

 The inclusion of APIs is a real treat.
 One of the web development buzzwords you should learn if you want to become a programmer, knowing how to code APIs is a great thing to know how to do when you’re working for a company.
 If you enjoyed the way this particular course was taught, then maybe you’d like to take some of their full paid courses in Software and Cybersecurity Engineering, which cost $16,900.